 We typically think of sex trafficking as something that happens far away in developing countries, but it’s happening right in our backyard.
+It’s happening on our computer screens, and a big culprit is the mainstream pornography distributor Pornhub.

-An Industry Fueled by Porn
+The Trafficking Industry Fueled by Porn

 What can be done about this?

-1. Educate yourself on the connection between pornography and sex trafficking.
+1. Educate yourself on the issues.

 Porn advocates like to argue that porn is a harmless outlet for sexual impulses.
 However, the evidence indicates the exact opposite.
-The porn industry is inseparable from the sex trafficking industry, and fuels its spread around the world.
+The porn industry is inseparable from the sex trafficking industry and fuels its spread around the world.

 - Sex Trafficking advocacy website Exodus Cry says, “Many of the same tactics used by traffickers to lure the vulnerable into prostitution and stripping are used by pornographers to recruit victims of exploitation in the porn industry.
-Oftentimes perpetrators of rape, trafficking, and sexual assault upload videos of their crimes to popular porn tube sites like Pornhub, further exploiting their victims.”
+Oftentimes perpetrators of rape, trafficking, and sexual assault upload videos of their crimes to popular porn tube sites like Pornhub, further exploiting their victims.”2

 - In the Pepperdine Law Review, expert Rachel Busick writes, “One out of five pornographic images is of a child.
 Over half of all child pornography is produced in the United States.
-Sales of these illegal images bring in over $3 billion annually in the United States alone.”
+Sales of these illegal images bring in over $3 billion annually in the United States alone.”4

 - Allison J. Luzwick from the Northwestern Pritzker School of Law writes, “In 2014, abuse porn websites averaged over 60 million combined hits per month . . . .
-Recent research shows that nearly 40% of online pornography depicts violence against women.”
+Recent research shows that nearly 40% of online pornography depicts violence against women.”5

 - Women’s advocate and researcher Melissa Farley writes (trigger warning: this link includes disturbing information about prostitution and sex trafficking, with graphic quotations from sex buyers), “Many online sites sell images of women who are coerced or enslaved by pimps and organized criminal groups….
 Traffickers advertised “work for coronavirus layoffs” on Craigslist (Moseley, 2020).
 Another pimp recruited unemployed women for a job as “models” at his porn site (Baah, 2020).
-Romanian and US porn pimps reported large increases in new models during the pandemic.”
+Romanian and US porn pimps reported large increases in new models during the pandemic.”7

 2. Raise awareness

-It’s true this is only a small step in addressing a bigger issue.
+It’s true that this is only a small step in addressing a bigger issue.
 Pornhub is just doing damage control and the fundamental porn problem remains.
 However, it’s also a clear and hopeful indicator of what can happen as more people become aware of the connection between porn and sex trafficking.
 Join those taking a stand by sharing this information with your friends and family.

 3. Report suspicious activity to the police.